cbayonao/AirBnB_clone/README.md

 #### This is the console.
 ![Image of HBnB Clone](https://github.com/cbayonao/AirBnB_clone/blob/master/consolo_diagram.png?raw=true)
 ## HBNB CONSOLE
-Yhe console is lika a shell but, limited to a specific use-case.
+The console is lika a shell but, limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

 Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc…